Leg3ndary/htn2025-challenge/README.md

 1. DONE Display the information for all events provided when visiting the app
 2. DONE Sort these events in order by start_time
-3. Hide the ability to view `private` events behind a login screen.
+3. DONE Hide the ability to view `private` events behind a login screen.
 Specifically, users who haven't logged in can only view `public` events, while logged in users can view both `public` and `private` events
-    - Login details can be hard-coded, please use the following credentials if you are hard-coding the login:
+    - DONE Login details can be hard-coded, please use the following credentials if you are hard-coding the login:
         - Username: `hacker`
         - Password: `htn2025`
-4. Provide a way to link to and view each related event
+4. DONE     Provide a way to link to and view each related event

 > If you feel you are strapped for time, it's okay to choose not to implement the latter portions of the challenge.
 We would rather see a partially implemented but well-crafted submission.
 However, do note that a complete submission should have all the functionality listed above.
 >